aglantzrbc/sql-challenge/README.md

 ![task5_hercules_nameb](https://github.com/aglantzrbc/sql-challenge/assets/127694342/456ca428-4fb6-4c55-a07e-dcfce0f84bf5)

-**Figure 13** | *List of the first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.*
+**Figure 13** | *List of the first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B*

 ```
 /* List first name, last name, and sex of each employee whose first